Quetzal-coalt/Awesome-RF/README.md

 ### Spectrum Analysis

-- **[GQRX](http://gqrx.dk/)** 📈: An SDR receiver software for Linux and macOS, based on GNU Radio and QT, used for receiving and visualizing RF signals.
+- **[GQRX](http://gqrx.dk/)** 📈: An SDR receiver software for Linux and macOS, based on GNU Radio and Qt, used for receiving and visualizing RF signals.
 - **[Inspectrum](https://github.com/miek/inspectrum)** 📊: A tool for visualizing and analyzing captured IQ (in-phase and quadrature) signals.

 ### Libraries and Frameworks